AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Content that has a long shelf life, or that can be reused.
+Content that has a long shelf life or content that can be reused.

 _Term attributes:_